 + Revelation 20:6 “Blessed and holy is the one who shares in the first resurrection!
 Over such the second death has no power, they will be priests of God and of Christ, and they will reign with him for a thousand years.

 After Christ ascended into heaven and the Apostles were called home to be

 with our Lord.
-The Apostolic church organization as known and practiced by first century Believer as foretold came to an end.
+The Apostolic church organization as practiced by first century Believer "as foretold", came to an end.
 First Century Believers were eventually driven underground.

 Men (some sincerer and some with their own agendas) established churches patterned after mans systems and organizations, not God’s.
 (This is historically documented.)

 Did God knowing what would occur then and in the future until Christ return, provide for His Church?

 Yes He Did.